Skip to main content

 Armed with the results of the brief excavation, the Conservancy and Warbasse agreed to proceed with the purchase.
 Warbasse and his partners also donated a conservation easement to the Conservancy, which protects the adjacent 25-acre field and more than 250 acres of surrounding wetlands.

 The Conservancy’s 200th site promises to be not only one of the most interesting preserves, but also one of the most beautiful.
 From the earliest American Indian settlers to the English in the 1600s, people have been coming to Maddox Island for hundreds of years.
-With the permanent protection of the site, the Conservancy will make sure that the site remains intact and accessible to people for centuries to come.
+With the permanent protection of the site, the Conservancy will make sure the site remains intact and accessible to people indefinitely.